ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 <!-- break -->

 And all at once, I'm a single man again who's somehow found himself lying in a married man's bed.
 I'm a father sliding my feet back into a bachelor's shoes.
 I look in the mirror and find the lined, graying face staring back at me unrecognizable.
-It's then that this starry fog washes over me and I'm suddenly privy to the cracks in the alternate universe I've come to find myself in.
+A starry fog washes over me and I'm suddenly privy to the cracks in the alternate universe I've come to find myself in.

 I go about my day with the nagging guilt that I've somehow stolen this beautiful life from some other charmed version of myself.
 I lumber through my daily routine like it's second nature to be living this peculiar man's life.
 Tripping over hair bows and toy trucks that have mysteriously found their way to my floor.